 Past Perfect Tense

 The past perfect shows which of two past events happened first.
-Learn had + past participle, the before/after pattern, and how to use it in natural storytelling.
+Learn had + past participle, the before/after pattern, and how to use it naturally when telling a story.

 Simple explanation